Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization

-Further discussion on the density $q_j$ is provided in Section~\ref{sec:q-density}.
+Further discussion of the density $q_j$ is presented in Section~\ref{sec:q-density}.

-The key benefit of the prior in \eqref{eqn:prior1} is that it has low model complexity; that is, we can enumerate all possible models for moderately large $p$ because $|\Xi_{EK}|\le \prod_{j=1}^p (1+M_j)$.
-This enables MCMC-free posterior computation for relatively low-dimensional problems.
-If $p$ is too large to list all possibilities, the Metropolis-Hastings algorithm can be useful for exploring the model spaces with a proposal that increases or decreases $|\xi_j|$ at a time.
-In this situation, computation may be facilitated by saving the value of the marginal likelihood $p(Y\mid \xi)$ with current $\xi$ and utilizing it whenever the same $\xi$ is revisited.
-We observe that the storing idea works well unless $p$ is extremely large.
+The key advantage of the prior in \eqref{eqn:prior1} is its low model complexity.
+Specifically, for a moderately large $p$, all possible models can be enumerated because $|\Xi_{EK}|\le \prod_{j=1}^p (1+M_j)$.
+This allows for MCMC-free posterior computation in relatively low-dimensional problems.
+If $p$ is too large to enumerate all possibilities, the Metropolis-Hastings algorithm can be employed to explore the model space by proposing changes in $|\xi_j|$.
+In such cases, the computation can be streamlined by storing the value of the marginal likelihood $p(Y\mid \xi)$ for the current $\xi$ and reusing it when the same $\xi$ is revisited.
+We observe that this storage approach is effective unless $p$ is extremely large.

-Although the even-knot splines approach substantially reduces the model complexity, its major downside arises from its deterministic rule.
-Specifically, owing to the nature of construction, it is impossible to deal with functions with spatially adaptive smoothness such as a Doppler function.
-This drawback motivates the need for more flexible constructions discussed in the next two subsections.
+Despite its advantages, the even-knot spline approach has a significant drawback due to its deterministic rules.
+Specifically, it cannot accommodate functions with spatially adaptive smoothness, such as Doppler functions.
+This limitation highlights the need for a more flexible construction, which is addressed in the following two subsections.